DavisMakerspace/doc-bylaws/bylaws.md

 ## Election of Officers ##

 The officers of this corporation, except any appointed under [Appointment of Other Officers][] of these bylaws, shall be chosen annually at a general meeting called for that purpose.
+All officers, elected and appointed, shall serve one year terms and shall hold office until the expiration of the term and until a successor has been elected or appointed.

 ## Appointment of Other Officers ##